 With a lower annual fee of $69, the Rapid Rewards Plus Visa is an excellent alternative to other Southwest Visa credit cards with higher annual fees.

-While not all of the perks are available with this card, it still provides travelers with the opportunity to earn a large number of rewards points that can be applied to flights.
-Plus, cardholders earn 3,000 bonus points on the anniversary of opening their account.
-Higher numbers of points can be earned on qualified transactions too.
+While not all of the perks are available with this card, it still allows travelers to earn many rewards points that can be applied to flights.
+Cardholders earn 3,000 bonus points on the anniversary of opening their account.
+Higher numbers of points can be earned on qualified transactions, too.

-Cardholders can earn 2X points on all purchases made directly from Southwest Airlines, and they can earn 1X points on all transactions.
-For travelers that enjoy flying but do not travel regularly, this credit card is a dynamic solution.
+Cardholders can earn 2X points on all purchases made directly from Southwest Airlines and 1X points on all transactions.
+This credit card is a dynamic solution for travelers who enjoy flying but do not travel regularly.

-Its low annual fee allows for the accumulation of enough points to give cardholders an advantage and cost savings.
+Its low annual fee allows accumulating enough points to give cardholders an advantage and cost savings.
 If additional perks are required, then there is a version of the Southwest Visa credit card series that can meet one’s needs.

 This card is also advantageous because it is done in partnership with Visa.
-Having a credit card that is widely recognized and accepted around the world is critical, especially if a cardholder plans on flying domestically with Southwest and then with other carriers for international travel.
+A widely recognized and accepted credit card worldwide is critical, especially if a cardholder plans to fly domestically with Southwest and then with other carriers for international travel.

-Being able to acquire points on a wide spectrum of purchases almost anywhere one goes maximizes the benefit of carrying a rapid rewards card and paying an annual fee.
+Acquiring points on a wide spectrum of purchases almost anywhere one goes, the benefit of carrying a rapid rewards card and paying an annual fee.